It doesn’t matter whether you’re a business or an individual: If you’re you asking, “how can I fix ...

 Long before Google and social media brought everything online, businesses grew and expanded based on their reputation and how the market perceived a brand.
 Online reputation management (ORM) is a comparatively new concept, but it’s based on the same business principles: trust and credibility.

-Before the internet age, businesses managed their brand image, built their reputation and expanded their network using a range of different public relation (PR) activities.
+Before the internet age, businesses managed their brand image, built their reputation and expanded their network using a range of different public relations (PR) activities.

-Public relations has been around a long time.
+Public relations has been around for a long time.
 There is even evidence of its use with ancient peoples, starting with a clay tablet in ancient Iraq.
 When disaster struck, it was the PR guy that would get the call.
 It's been used to assist the public in moving to a war stance by demonizing an opponent, to clarify a brand's message and even to destroy people.

 PR was, and still is, about relationships.
 Historically, PR activities focused on managing the way brands communicated with their target audiences.
 Since there were no social media or search engines, public relations activities were mostly limited to conventional print and, later, electronic media, events, and networking campaigns.
 PR at the time was, for the most part, non-technical and relationship-based.